softechub-ib/vue-datepicker/README.md

 - `clearIcon` (Input clear icon)
 - `leftHeaderButtonIcon` (Calendar left header button icon)
 - `rightHeaderButtonIcon` (Calendar right header button icon)

+## Supporting the project

+Maintaining an open-source project is a time-consuming job.
+Your support is very appreciated ❤️

+Please ⭐️ this repository if you like the component.

+You can also make a financial contribution via sponsoring this project or one time donation → [become a sponsor](https://github.com/sponsors/softechub-ib).

 ## License